 As more new buses operate in the West Midlands, our vehicle standards would improve.
-Enhanced passenger features will be stipulated on all new buses including next-stop audio and visual information, an induction hearing loop, a second wheelchair space and on-board TV for enhanced passenger and driver safety and include its contraction.
+Enhanced passenger features will be stipulated on all new buses including next-stop audio and visual information, an induction hearing loop, a second wheelchair space and on-board OTV for enhanced passenger and driver safety and iscident reporting.

-we would also work closely with operators to improve the passenger information on existing buses.
-In 2020, we completed a successful project to retrofit on-board next-stop audio and visual information to existing buses.
+would also work closely with operators to improve passenger information on existing buses.
+In 2020, we completed a successful project to retrofit on-board nextstop audio and visual information to existing buses.
 This would be expanded across the existing bus fleet to make buses accessible for all.